DDM-Lab/janus/administration.md

     sudo chown frodo ~ddmlab/experiments/frodo
     sudo chgrp ddmlab ~ddmlab/experiments/frodo

+**Step five**: create a subdirectory of `~ddmlab/experiments/nodegame/games_available` for this user, and adjust its permissions so the new user owns it and it is in the `ddmlab` group

+    sudo mkdir ~ddmlab/experiments/nodegame/games_available/frodo
+    sudo chown frodo ~ddmlab/experiments/nodegame/games_available/frodo
+    sudo chgrp ddmlab ~ddmlab/experiments/nodegame/games_available/frodo

-**Step five**: allow this user to access Janus over SSH; we do this by creating a file in `/etc/ssh/sshd_config.d/`.
+**Step six**: allow this user to access Janus over SSH; we do this by creating a file in `/etc/ssh/sshd_config.d/`.

     sudo echo 'AllowUsers frodo' > /etc/ssh/sshd_config.d/frodo.conf